camspiers/Bayes/README.md

 #Bayesian Calculator

-This project provides an easy method for internet authors to add a bayesian calculator to their web pages.
-It is still in development, so bugs do exist.
-If you find any or if you have any suggestions to make you can log them [here](https://github.com/camspiers/Bayes/issues).
+This project provides an easy method for internet authors to add a [Bayes' Theorem](http://en.wikipedia.org/wiki/Bayes'_theorem) calculator and visualization tool to their web pages.
+The project is in development so if you find any bugs or if you have any suggestions to make you can log them [here](https://github.com/camspiers/Bayes/issues).

 This project uses [Underscore.js](http://documentcloud.github.com/underscore/), [RequireJS](http://requirejs.org/), [almond.js](https://github.com/jrburke/almond), [jQuery](http://jquery.com/), [d3.js](http://mbostock.github.com/d3/), [jQuery tools](http://jquerytools.org/), [MathJax](http://www.mathjax.org/) and [less](http://lesscss.org/).
 Thanks to all those awesome developers.

+Also a special thanks to [Richard Carrier](http://www.richardcarrier.info/) for giving me excellent feedback during the development of the project.

 ##Configuration